 On the other hand, if the use of the L1 or translation is limited to things like checking a translation of a word when one can’t get the meaning from context, or checking subtitles when one is watching a show and doesn’t know what is being said, this is far less detrimental.
 This is closer to the ALG guidelines of focusing on listening to comprehensible input and focusing on overall meaning rather than individual words.
 By using translation as a comprehension tool to understand overall meaning, connections based on hearing the words in context that are more like what a native speaker would have are being reinforced more from the beginning.
 So I think this would be far less detrimental and the effects may perhaps even be negligible from a practical standpoint in the long term.

-Many language learners today who are self-studying following comprehension-based approaches find it necessary to use their L1 or translations in some way because of the lack of content that’s both interesting provides enough context to be highly comprehensible to them, especially at the beginning stages.
-These kinds of L1 use help them to understand the content and get more comprehensible input out of it, especially at the early stages then someone who avoids that.
-As I’ve said, I think it would be much better to just be able to access plenty of content that’s highly comprehensible and interesting on its own without translation, even for total beginners.
+Many language learners today who are self-studying following comprehension-based approaches find it necessary to use their L1 or translations in some way because of the lack of content that’s both interesting and provides enough context to be highly comprehensible to them, especially at the beginning stages.
+These kinds of L1 use help them to understand the content and get more comprehensible input out of it, especially at the early stages, than someone who avoids that.
+As I’ve said, I think it would be much better to just be able to access plenty of content that even for total beginners is highly comprehensible and interesting on its own without translation.

 I teach recent immigrants to the US, and the curriculum I use is very production based because these people have a necessity to use English every day.
 How would you use the principles of ALG in the teaching of such a group?

 First, I would caution anyone against simply trying to turn an existing program with students into an ALG program like the one at AUA for many reasons.
 Among other things, it takes time and resources to develop such a program properly, and students might not take well to suddenly having a very different methodology imposed upon them.